 The Handbook provides examples of situations and safeguards that may affect the materiality of a common or conflicting interest.
-It gives examples of past or current provision of services, personal and financial relationships, or investments that may pose a threat to the valuer's independence, and suggests possible safeguards such as termination, disconnection, restriction or additional review.
+It gives examples of past or current provision of services, personal and financial relationships or investments that may pose a threat to the valuer's independence, and suggests possible safeguards, such as termination, disconnection or restriction.

-The Handbook addresses some other considerations on independent valuers for resolution purposes, such as cases where appointing the same valuer to perform different valuations before or after resolution might be considered as a best practice.
-Other aspects that the RA should consider when procuring valuation services, such as the timing, the scope, the format and the language of the valuation, are addressed as well.
+The Handbook addresses some other considerations on independent valuers for resolution purposes, such as cases where appointing the same valuer to perform different valuations before or after resolution might be considered a best practice.
+Other aspects that the RA should consider when procuring valuation services, such as the timing, scope, format and language of the valuation, are addressed as well.